 You Don’t Have To Run At All Times

-If you read some of the NYC guides out there, you’ll believe you cannot walk at a normal pace, or else you die.
+If you read some of the NYC guides out there, you’ll believe you cannot walk at an average pace, or else you die.
 False, just stay in your lane.
-No, seriously that’s all you need to do.
+No, seriously, that’s all you need to do.
 You can also take a bus tour if that takes out a bit of anxiety.

-Don’t block a sidewalk with your whole family by grabbing each other’s hands (*cough* family outside The Met) and don’t chill on the automated escalators.
+Don’t block a sidewalk with your whole family by grabbing each other’s hands (*cough* family outside The Met) and don’t chill on the automatic escalators.
 Also, look behind you before stopping to take a picture.
-It’s really not that difficult.
+It’s not that difficult.

 It’s Not As Dangerous As You Think

-Everywhere you go anything can happen, and you can end up being a victim of crime.
+Everywhere you go, anything can happen, and you can end up being a victim of crime.
 Because in big cities you have a higher concentration of people, those instances tend to be higher and amplified by the news.

-It is always smart to be aware of your surroundings, and make sure you choose the right place stay.
+It is always smart to be aware of your surroundings and make sure you choose the right place to stay.
 Click here to read “How to Avoid a Disastrous Stay at a Hotel.”
 Honestly, there doesn’t seem to be anything different about any other major city regarding safety.

 Egyptian Art at The Met

 There’s So Much To Do

-We visited NYC over a weekend, and half of our time was spent on a conference.
+We visited NYC over a weekend, and half of our time was spent at a conference.
 Even if that was not the case, a weekend is not enough time to experience the city as it deserves to be experienced.

-It would be presumptuous of me to recommend what to do in NYC over a weekend.
-You will definitely need at least a week to see all that you should and would want to see.
-Walking tours are always a good option.
+It would be presumptuous of me to recommend what to do in NYC over a weekend, but walking tours are a good option.
 Click the following banner for 30% Off of a Central Park Walking Tour from Central Park Sightseeing.